shakfu/py2max/README.md

 ## Command Line Usage

-py2max includes a small CLI so you can bootstrap and inspect patches without writing code:
+py2max includes a comprehensive CLI for bootstrapping, inspecting, and managing patches and databases:

+### Patcher Management

 ```bash
 # Create a starter stereo patch (use --force to overwrite)